Mini-project-iiests/reference-editor/README.md

 * Sayak Rana
 * Shivam Kumar

-This project chas motive to develop a working website which can manage all possible features to develop any kind of REFERENCE.
+This project's main motive is to develop a working website which can manage all possible features to develop any kind of REFERENCE.

 The ultimate features of the project are:
 1. Reference generator.